aws-samples/serverless-patterns/rabbitmq-private-lambda-python-sam/README.md

 ## Check RabbitMQ Queue Creation

-We have included a shell script file called create_rabbit_queue.sh.
+We have included a shell script file called `create_rabbit_queue.sh`.
 This shell script creates a VirtualHost, an Exchange and a Queue in the RabbitMQ cluster.
 It also binds the queue to the exchange.
 This step is necessary before the Lambda function can be deployed.

-The create_rabbit_queue.sh script is run automatically as part of the AWS CloudFormation script.
+The `create_rabbit_queue.sh` script is run automatically as part of the AWS CloudFormation script.

-There is another shell script file called query_rabbit_queue.sh that has been included.
+There is another shell script file called `query_rabbit_queue.sh` that has been included.
 You can run this script to ensure the virtualhost, exchange and queue have been created in the RabbitMQ cluster:

 ```bash
 cd /home/ec2-user/serverless-patterns/rabbitmq-private-lambda-python-sam